Image © Bob Jones

 About SolvaSolva, an ancient fishing village, whose Viking name means 'sunny inlet' stands in a deep valley gouged out by water melting from glaciers, and its position made it ideal as a base for trading ships in the 18th century.
 It grew from the lime trade, which was very much a cottage industry, fed by ships calling at almost every little bay and inlet.
 The limekilns still stand today.

 Its fiord-like harbour is ideal for boating - a safe haven for yachts on the rocky St. David's peninsula.
-The harbour bed is leased from the Pembrokeshire Coast National Park Authority.
+Today it is a popular family resort.

 Return to Area Map